 Great Unity is the foundation of the stability of a huge empire.

 That includes a centralized political system, a nationwide and dominant ideology, and well-established laws and moral standards.

 Confucianism is the best ideology for the Han Empire.

 Therefore, the government should establish a national college that only teaches the Six Arts of Confucianism, and then select officials among excellent students of this school.

 Six Arts (Liu Yi) — Etiquette (Li), Music (Yue), Archery (She), Equestrianism (Yu), Calligraphy (Shu), and Mathematics (Shu).

 Natural phenomena are reflections of humans, especially the monarch’s, behaviors; that is how heaven shows the will and judgment.

 Therefore, if emperors failed to do a good job, they would be alerted by heaven through unpleasant natural phenomena.
 If they didn’t improve and change after seeing those signs, they would lose their crown in the end.

 Powerful clans should be limited by the central government, so the gap between rich and poor would be decreased.
 That way, civilians’ well being could be better protected.

-The benevolence cultivation is an essential aspect of a stable society, in which law and strict penalty should only serve as supplementary means in governance.
+Benevolence cultivation is an essential aspect of a stable society, in which law and strict penalties should only serve as supplementary means in governance.